-10 Stable Area
+10. Stable Area

-- In 1935, six wooden barns were erected from remnants of barns from the old Kentucky Association track to prepare for Keeneland's inaugural race meet. - Today, the number of barns in the stable area is 57 with a capacity of 1,951 horses - · Please view from outside of plank fences only.
+- In 1935, six wooden barns were erected from remnants of barns from the old Kentucky Association track to prepare for Keeneland's inaugural race meet. - Today, the number of barns in the stable area is 57 with a capacity of 1,951 horses.